Bankruptcy Personal Guarantees

 What is a personal guarantee in Bankruptcy?

 Personal guarantees are the promises made by individuals to repay the finances of a business or an individual if they fail to pay.
-Simply put, you will be liable if that business or individual fails to repay the money.
+But, you will be liable if that business or individual fails to repay the money.

 Details of a Signed Personal Guarantee

-The most basic requirement of all credit applications, terms of lease, and trade agreements signed by individuals or companies is that the director of the company or another individual sign a personal guarantee.
+The most basic requirement of all credit applications, lease terms, and trade agreements signed by individuals or companies is that the company’s director or another individual sign a personal guarantee.
 The person who signs the personal guarantee is known as the guarantor.

 The main aim of this personal guarantee is to limit the lender’s exposure in case the individual or business defaults.
 The lender can use the guarantee signed by the guarantor and demand that they pay the outstanding amount.